redinger/experiment/NOTES.md

 ## Longer term architectural issues

    - Caching layer for static content or snippets?
-   - Cache model templates in external files for releases
+   - Cache model templates in external files for release
    - Support search indexibility and SEO by rendering sub-views with proper links on the server side for search crawlers or accessibility.
 The server-side of a given application will have